-Comedy producer Lorne Michaels is well known for creating the long-running NBC sketch comedy show Saturday Night Live, now in its 45th season.
+Comedy producer Lorne Michaels is well known for creating the long-running NBC sketch comedy show Saturday Night Live.

 But Michaels hasn't been with the show for every one of those seasons.